-Benjamin Smith only served as keeper for a few months, as Zebud Mullins was made responsible for the light in April of 1874.
-Authorities realized that a companion light could be used with the Mullins Point Lighthouse to help vessels avoid Oak Island Bar and safely navigate the channel leading to Wallace Harbour.
+Zebud Mullins was soon made the official keeper of the lighthouse.
+Authorities realized that a companion light could be used with Mullins Point Lighthouse to help vessels avoid Oak Island Bar and safely navigate the channel leading to Wallace Harbour.
 Keeper Mullins’ personal residence just happened to be properly aligned with the lighthouse, and he agreed to allow a red light to be exhibited from a window in his home to serve as the rear range light.
 For the use of his home and the extra effort required to maintain two lights, Mullins’ annual salary was raised from $100 to $150.

 This arrangement worked well until Zebud Mullins passed away in 1892.
 The Annual Report of the Department of Marine and Fisheries for 1893 details the situation.